rust-lang/rust/doc/tutorial/generic.md

 Sendable types are a subset of copyable types.
 They are types that do not contain shared (reference counted) types, which are thus uniquely owned by the function that owns them, and can be sent over channels to other tasks.
-Most of the generic functions in the `std::comm` module take sendable types.
+Most of the generic functions in the core `comm` module take sendable types.

 ## Generic functions and argument-passing

+The previous section mentioned that arguments are passed by pointer or by value based on their type.
+There is one situation in which this is difficult.
 If you try this program:

     # fn map(f: block(int) -> int, v: [int]) {}
     fn plus1(x: int) -> int { x + 1 }